Hiring in the Hospitality Industry

 Retain Your Employees Once You Have Them

 Hopefully, you’ve hired the right candidate after this process.
 The next step is extremely important: retain them!
-A competitive salary and benefits can be a great way to keep people at their job, but other strategies for employee retention can be implemented without spending lots of money.
+A competitive salary and benefits can be a great way to keep people at their job, but other strategies to increase employee retention can be implemented without spending lots of money.

 Some suggestions on keeping staff motivated and engaged with the organization include: